GabrielMoreau/uvmat-doc/help/README.md

 Information is also provided as comments in each function.
 Type `>> help fct_name` to get it, or open it with an editor.

-Finally a on-line [wiki:Tutorial] is provided with test images and data files.
+Finally a on-line [Tutorial](../tutorial/01-ImageDisplay/) is provided with test images and data files.

 ### 1.4 Copyright and licence